Low-Autocorrelation Binary Sequences: On Improved Merit Factors and Runtime Predictions to Achieve Them: Summary of Experiments

 {\bf (1) Experiments with \lMAts.} Experiments with solver \lMAts\ have been designed to illustrate its asymptotic performance; we summarize it in Figure~\ref{fg_lMAts-asymptotes} and in Table~\ref{tb_lMAts_solvability}.
 We consider two specific subsets of sequence lengths $L$:

 For values of $L$ in the subset $L_{odd}$ there are only four optimal solutions, which reduce to a {\em single canonic solution} -- making these instances hardest-to-solve.
 For values of $L$ in the subset $L_{even}$ there are only eight optimal solutions, which reduce to a {\em canonic solution pair} -- making these instances hardest-to-solve for even values of $L$.
-There are four plots in Figure~\ref{fg_lMAts-asymptotes}: \\ (a) Predictor models for observed sample mean of {\em cntProbe}
+There are four plots in Figure~\ref{fg_lMAts-asymptotes}:\\